mqtt2go/mqtt2go.github.io/dev/index.md

 ### MQTT Devices
 <p align="justify">
 The term MQTT devices inside the MQTT2GO standard is used to describe any MQTT-capable device.
-This means that if the device is capable of communication via the MQTT standard, it belongs to the MQTT Devices group.
-They can be further divided into two groups:
+This means that if the device is capable of communication via the MQTT protocol, it belongs to the MQTT Devices group.
+They can be further divided into two sub-groups:
 </p>

 * MQTT2GO Compatible devices, which adhere to the MQTT2GO standard and therefore can communicate directly with the MQTT2GO gateway or backend without intermediate MQTT translating broker.

 * MQTT2GO Non-compliant devices are devices that do not adhere to the MQTT2GO standard directly, but they are still capable of MQTT communication.
-This means they can still be added into the MQTT2GO infrastructure, but they do need an MQTT-to-MQTT2GO intermediate unit (i.e., MQTT-to-MTT2GO translation layer).
+This means they can still be added into the MQTT2GO infrastructure, but they do need a MQTT-to-MQTT2GO intermediate unit (i.e., MQTT-to-MTT2GO translation middleware).

 ### Non-MQTT Devices
 <p align="justify">